Skip to Content

 Child Support

-Child support modifications are the most common SAPCR modification request we see.
-Texas law allows for a review if at least three years have passed since the last order and the current amount differs from what the guidelines would calculate by either 20 percent or $100 per month, whichever is less.
+Texas law allows for a review of child support obligations every three years, if the current child support obligation differs from the guidelines by either 20 percent or $100 per month, whichever is less.
+Then, the child support will be adjusted.

-Outside of that window, you can still request a modification by showing a material and substantial change in circumstances: Job loss, a significant pay increase or decrease, a new child in the household, or major changes in the child's medical or educational expenses could warrant a chanfe in child support.
+Outside of that window, you can request a modification by showing a material or substantial change in circumstance: job loss, a significant pay increase or decrease, a new child in the household, or major changes in the child's medical or educational expenses could warrant a change in child support.

 A SAPCR modification starts with filing a petition in the court that entered the previous order.
 The other parent is then served and given the opportunity to respond.

 When both parents are on the same page, things tend to move more smoothly.
-A written agreement is drafted by an attorney, both parties sign off, and a judge reviews and approves it.
-Once it has the judge's signature, it is a new, enforceable court order.
+A written agreement is drafted by an attorney, both parties sign off, and a judge reviews and approves the agreement.
+Once the agreement has the judge's signature, it is a new, enforceable court order.

-However, when the parents disagree, the case will have a hearing on the evidence and the judge decides.
-Depending on how complicated the case is and what the court's schedule looks like, this can take several months.
+However, when the parents do not agree, the court will have a hearing on the petition, and the judge will decide if a modification is warranted.
+Depending on how complicated the case is, and what the court's schedule looks like, a SAPCR modification can take several months.

-Here is something we see all the time.
-Parents reach a new arrangement between themselves, shake hands on it, and never go back to court.
+DebnamRust sees the following situation frequently: Parents reach a new arrangement between themselves, shake hands on it, and never go back to court.
 It feels easier.
-It probably is easier, in the short term.
+It is easier, in the short term, but can create a lot of complications down the road.

-But if one parent later decides to enforce the original order, that is the document the court looks at.
+If one parent later decides they do not like the new arrangement, they can go back to the original order.
 Informal agreements, no matter how reasonable they seemed at the time, are not enforceable.
 Only a court order carries legal weight.

 If your situation has changed and the current order no longer reflects reality, the right move is to make it official.
 It protects everyone, including the kids.